Tlalnepantla de Baz: History

 Around the 11th century, a people called the Amaquemecan (after whom the municipality of Amecameca is named), migrated to this area following their leader Xolotl to look for a better climate and more food to sustain themselves.
 This same Xolotl founded the Tenayuca Oztopolco chiefdom and made the first census ever in the Americas.
 The Acolhuas, Tepanecas and Otomis were already established in this land so alliances were made.
 Despite this, the region was eventually conquered and made a tributary of the Aztec Empire.
 After the Spanish Conquest, the area was evangelized by the Franciscans.
 The founding of modern Tlalnepantla was the result of a dispute between the towns of Tenayuca and Teocalhueyacan as to which should be the site of Franciscan monastery and religious center for the area.
 The result was to place the monastery at the midpoint between these two towns, and hence the name (middle land).
 This monastery, named Corpus Christi was built in 1550.
 After independence, Tlalnepantla was originally part of Mexico City, but in 1825, it was recognized as a district of the State of Mexico.
 The municipality is divided almost entirely by Mexico City's Gustavo A. Madero delegation.
 During the presidency of Porfirio Díaz, Tlalnepantla began industrial development, and in the 1950s underwent a demographic explosion after being declared a city in 1948.
 The population as of the 2010 INEGI census was 653,410 people, representing 98.37% of municipal population.

 On January 16, 1977, Tlalnepantla del Baz was the site of one of the worst railway disasters in Mexico's history when a bus driver attempted to cross a railroad ahead of an oncoming train.
 The driver was one of 42 people killed.

 Infrastructure

 Plaza Wichita with replica of The Keeper of the Plains statue donated by Tlalnepantla's sister city Wichita, Kansas, United States.

-Tlalnepantla is a large city with an important mall (Mundo E) and hotels: Crowne Plaza Lancaster, Camino Real, Fiesta Inn, NH hotel, Holiday Inn, and Four Points by Sheraton.
-Tlalnepantla offers different options for entertainment and food: Punta Recoleta Restaurante (Argentine food), Boca del Rio (Mexican food restaurant), Real de Catorce (Show and Mexican food restaurant), La Antigua (Mexican food restaurant).
+Tlalnepantla is a large city with an important mall (Mundo E) and hotels.

 The most important avenues and boulevards in Tlalnepantla City are: